 Translating a driver’s license to Japanese

-However, citizens of some countries will be required to provide a translation of their driver’s licenses to the Japanese Automobile Federation (JAF), an entity specified by law.
+However, citizens of some countries will be required to provide a translation of their driver’s licenses made by the Japanese Automobile Federation (JAF), an entity specified by law.
 These countries are France, Switzerland, Belgium, Monaco, Germany, Estonia, and Taiwan.

 It is impossible to rent a car without this document, which is only available through the JAF.
-It is not very complicated, but citizens from these countries are required to observe the following process:
+Citizens from the above countries are required to apply for a driver's license translation through the following process since November 2022:

-It is also possible to process the translation of a driver’s license via postal mail, but a Japanese address is required.
+It is also possible to process the translation of a driver’s license via postal mail, but a Japanese address is required so JAF can send back the translation.
 The JAF does not send to foreign addresses and also does not receive mail from foreign countries.
 For this process, you will need to add:

-You will likely receive your translated driver’s license one to two weeks after the JAF receives your application form.
+You will likely receive your translated driver’s license one to two weeks after the JAF received your application form.
 This process is impossible to do by email.

-Converting your country's license or passing the driver’s license test in Japan
+Converting your country's license or taking the driver’s license test in Japan

 Obtaining a real Japanese driving license involves a higher level of difficulty compared to the other methods described earlier.
 It is rare to obtain it on the first try.
 Reserved for +18 years old, it requires at least 31 hours of driving in automatic cars and 33 hours in manual cars, with sessions of two to three hours maximum for each.
 Applicants can only drive on a specific circuit before the first driving and traffic laws exam.
 Passing this exam is rewarded with a temporary license (仮免許 kari-menkyo), which gives the right to continue training on the road.
 Even after passing the final driving exam, the applicant must still take the traffic laws exam, which must be done in the residency prefecture as some details can vary from one prefecture to another.